openframeworks/ofSite/documentation/types/ofColor_.markdown

 _description: _

-Returns the maximum value for a component for this color.
-For standard ofColor returns 255, for ofFloatColor returns 1.0, for ofShortColor returns 65,536.
+Based on the type of PixelType (whether its a ofColor, ofFloatColor or ofShortColor), the maximum value different.
+For a ofFloatColor the maximum is `1.0`, but for a ofColor it's `255`, and for ofShortColor returns `65,536`.

+Use this function to get this maximum number.